 Water draining from a solar panel can increase the potential for erosion of the spacer section.
 If the spacer section is bare ground, the high kinetic energy of water draining from the panel can cause soil detachment and transport (Garde and Raju 1977; Beuselinck et al. 2002).
 The amount and risk of erosion was modeled using the velocity of water coming off a solar panel compared with the velocity and intensity of the rainwater.
-The velocity of panel runoff was calculated using Manning's equation, and the velocity where d_r = diameter of a raindrop, assumed to be 1 mm.
-The relationship between kinetic energy and rainfall intensity is
+The velocity of panel runoff was calculated using Manning's equation, and the velocity of falling rainwater was calculated using the following: